-- All UN human rights mechanisms including the Human Rights Council, treaty bodies and Special Procedures to systematically consider children in their work.
-This should include attention to children by treaty bodies other than the Committee on the Rights of the Child in their reviews of States implementation of the respective treaties; inclusion of child rights in Special Procedures mandate holders reports and country visits; as well as support to the meaningful participation of diverse groups of children in these mechanisms, including by providing child-friendly and accessible information. - UNCT and UN entities to include information on the situation of children in relation to their mandate in their reports or submissions to the UPR, treaty bodies and Special Procedure mandate holders, and to pro-actively engage with the Committee on the Rights of the Child. - Relevant entities to advocate and support mandating authorities to systematically include a focus on child rights in the mandates of commissions of inquiry, fact-finding missions and other investigative and accountability mechanisms, and to ensure the integration of child rights expertise throughout such mechanisms. - UN entities to cooperate with UN investigative and accountability mechanisms, including by sharing information regarding alleged crimes against children to the maximum extent possible, subject to confidentiality, informed consent, and other relevant factors; and to develop protocols and safeguarding procedures to interview child victims and witnesses by these mechanisms.
+- All UN human rights mechanisms including the Human Rights Council, treaty bodies and Special Procedures - to systematically consider children in their work.
+This should include attention to children by treaty bodies other than the Committee on the Rights of the Child in their reviews of States implementation of the respective treaties; inclusion of child rights in Special Procedures mandate holders reports and country visits; as well as support to the meaningful participation of diverse groups of children in these mechanisms, including by providing child-friendly and accessible information. - UNCT and UN entities to include information on the situation of children in relation to their mandate in their reports or submissions to the UPR, treaty bodies and Special Procedure mandate holders; to support the involvement of civil society and National Human Rights Institutions in the reporting process and to pro-actively engage with the Committee on the Rights of the Child.

-&lt;sup>14 Sexual orientation, gender identity, gender expression and sex characteristics.
+$^{^{\}rm 15}$ Sexual orientation, gender identity and expression and sex characteristics.